OfficeChromatography/2LabsToGo/2LabsToGo-Software/README.md

 ```

 ### 1. Clone the git repository
-The simplest way to clone a git repository is opening a Terminal (`Ctrl+t`), then go to the directory where you would like to have the folder that contains all the configuration files of your OC-LAB **(and between those, it is included the OC-Manager files too)**
+The simplest way to clone a git repository is opening a Terminal (`Ctrl+t`), then go to the directory where you would like to have the folder that contains all the configuration files of your 2LabsToGo.

 E.g.
 ```bash